-Based in Austin, Texas, Fin and Fur Films is comprised of professional creatives who are passionate about conservation and visual storytelling.
-From endangered species to complex water issues and backcountry expeditions, we are dedicated to using film as a medium to give wildlife a fighting chance and advocate for the preservation of wild places.
-Fin and Fur produces independent films from idea conception to finished product, as well as offers cinematography, production, and directing services.
-Our team members are adventure-lovin’ folks who aren’t afraid to get their hands dirty and have a good time, all while creating quality content.
+Fin and Fur Films is a collection of professional creatives who are passionate about conservation and visual storytelling.
+We produce films from idea conception through distribution and offer cinematography, production, and directing services.
+From restoring endangered species to advocating for healthy river flows, we are dedicated to using film as a medium to help conserve wildlife and their habitat.
+Our team members are adventure-lovin’ folks who aren’t afraid to get their hands dirty and have a good time, all while making great movies.

 BEN MASTERS | DIRECTOR & FOUNDER

-As a lover of the outdoors, conservation, and visual storytelling, Katy has a passion for using creative outlets such as photography, design, and writing to advocate for wildlife and wild places and spread awareness about conservation issues.
-She is a proud East Texas native, studied communications, journalism, and art at Texas A&M University, and now lives in Austin.
-Katy’s work with Fin and Fur has included serving as Associate Producer for the Emmy-nominated The River and the Wall, Producing American Ocelot, and helping produce the annual Wild Texas Film Tours.
-Outside of work, she’s typically finding ways to get outside in Austin, baking, reading, or exploring areas of western Texas and the U.S.
+Katy is a film producer, writer, and graphic designer based in Austin, Texas.
+She has a passion for conservation and visual storytelling, aiming to use creative outlets as a tool to advocate for the protection of natural environments and wildlife.
+She is a proud East Texas native and studied communications, journalism, and art at Texas A&M University.
+Katy has worked with Fin and Fur Films since 2017, during which she has been a film & impact Producer for the Texas natural history film Deep in the Heart, Associate Producer for the Emmy-nominated feature documentary The River and the Wall, and Producer for PBS' American Ocelot.
+Outside of work, she’s typically finding ways to get outside in Austin, baking, reading, or exploring Texas and the western U.S.

 Ryan Olinger is an award-winning photographer, videographer and wildlife biologist who has worked with a variety of species.
 He studied Wildlife Conservation and Management at the University of Arizona and received his Master’s degree in Conservation Biology from the University of Cape Town.
 From Arizona to Africa, he has spent nearly a decade studying mammals, birds and climate change with NGOs, universities and state/federal organizations.
 Ryan is always looking for an excuse to get outside and communicate what he loves about the natural world to others.